The Name I Didn’t Ask For

 And I need to write the truth of it, Dreambook, because if I soften it, I’ll gaslight myself.
 Because my brain tries to make sharp things feel harmless.

 They said it with the most dead-eyed, serious look I have ever seen.
-The kind of look that makes the air go quiet.
+The kind of look that makes a ribcage go quiet.
+Like my lungs forgot they were allowed to be loud.